Copper gas or electric lanterns:

 Bringing your vision to light

 At Copper Sculptures, the lights are always on because your vision is always welcome.
 We are ready to help you with any project you have in mind.

 THE SHOOK FAMILY

 Bill Shook’s passion for copper creations began in Starkville, Mississippi in the 1960s.
 Working for a company that built grandfather clocks, he would often purchase scraps and build wind chimes in his spare time – just as a hobby.
 Wind chimes led to fountains, and eventually, Bill’s hobby led to true craftsmanship.
-In 1987, he built his first lantern.
+In 1987, he built his first gas lantern.

 By 1988, building light fixtures was Bill’s full-time job.
 When his wife, Kathy, joined the venture to take over sales, a true family business blossomed.
 Today, Bill and Kathy’s children Kimberly and Jeremy handle day-to-day operations.
 With an eye for interior design, Kimberly manages sales, marketing and design consulting.
 Jeremy’s degree in industrial technology shines through as he uses his 10+ years with Copper Sculptures and passion for delivering superior quality to provide customers with gas lighting that is functional, artistic and one-of-a-kind.